-CITs are growing in popularity and may be of interest to certain qualified plans.
-However, when evaluating whether an investment is truly in the best interest of your plan participants and their beneficiaries, be sure to consider all the facts and consult your independent professionals, including investment and legal professionals.
+There are many reasons why CITs are growing in popularity, including ease of adoption, competitive fees and improved transparency.
+As with adding any investment option to your plan, be sure to consider all the facts and consult your independent professionals, including investment and legal professionals.